PUBG best weapons: a complete rundown of the guns in PUBG

 The pros and cons of each gun

-Playerunknown’s Battlegrounds has 25 guns currently available, each with its own set of scopes and attachments to glue on, which means it’s fair to say that keeping track of them all can be a little difficult.

-This Battlegrounds weapons guide will make that easier.
-The random nature of the shrinking circle means you only have limited control over what situations you’ll get into – in other words, you always want to make sure you have a short-range and a long-range weapon.
-We’ll run you through the pros and cons of each gun, then finish with some advice on attachments.
+Playerunknown’s Battlegrounds has a massive range of guns currently available, each with its own set of scopes and attachments to glue on.
+It’s fair to say that keeping track of them all can be a little difficult,s o this weapons guide aims to make that easier.
+With the random nature of the shrinking blue zone, you only have limited control over what situations you’ll get into.
+In other words, you always want to make sure you have a short-range and a long-range weapon on your person.
+We’ll give you a complete rundown of the guns in PUBG, then finish with some advice on attachments.

 Written by Matt Cox and Dave Irwin